A High-Demand Discipline

 BS in Computer Science and Cybersecurity, ’10

-How Webster helped Ahmed succeed My Webster Degree equipped me with the skillset and accreditation I needed to pursue my master’s degree in cybersecurity at King’s College London, and paved my path toward a career in IT Vendor Management at IATA.
+How Webster helped Ahmed succeed My Webster Degree equipped me with the skill set and accreditation I needed to pursue my master’s degree in cybersecurity at King’s College London, and paved my path toward a career in IT Vendor Management at IATA.

 Bachelor Programs in Computer Science